skellis46/embodied-camera/embodied-camera-application-proposal.md

 ### publication of results

+>In speaking of the reductionism of modern science, we should not forget that the primary reductionism is in the assumption that human experience of human meaning can be adequately represented in any human language.
+This assumption is false. [@berry_life_2001 p.151]

 The results of _Moving Camera Bodies_ will be published through traditional and non-traditional methods, and will be Open Access:

 1. Scholarly journal article for International Journal of Screendance that shares and juxtaposes emergent themes from qualitative interviews with key ideas from previous scholarship about relationship between smartphones, attention, movement and senses (_RQ1 feeling_).